CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 1. Rather than selecting fully random crops, selecting two random scenes with an overlap (where some objects reside) can solve the inconsistency problem in non-iconic datasets like COCO.
 2. If available instances in the image are known, together with the random crops (scenes), they utilize scene-to-scene similarity, instances-to-scene similarity, and instances-to instances dissimilarity.

-With these updates they achieve superior results both in single-centric (iconic) datasets like imagenet (classification) and non-iconic datasets like COCO and on multiple different downstream tasks.
+With these updates, they achieve superior results both in single-centric (iconic) datasets like imagenet (classification) and non-iconic datasets like COCO and on multiple different downstream tasks.

-It is important to mention that, in the literature, there is a paper which BYOL is very related (might be inspired from) called ORL (Unsupervised Object-Level Representation Learning from Scene Images) [3].
+It is important to mention that, in the literature, there is a paper to which BYOL is very related (might be inspired by) called ORL (Unsupervised Object-Level Representation Learning from Scene Images) [3].

 <p align="center">
   <img src="imgs/image-2.png" alt="Illustration of scene and instance relations." style="width: 40%;"><br>